boddulurisrisai/GarageParking/EmployeManagement/README.md

 ## Employee Management Project
-This is a project that I created to practice my skills in Java.
+This is a project that I created to practice my skills in Ruby.
 It is a simple employee management

-** Commands **
+## Commands

 1. bundle install
 2. ruby employee.rb